davidjguinane/django-blog/README.md

 #### Rules ####

-> 1. First, create a `dev` directory in the root `umanity` directory.
+> 1. First, create a `dev` directory in the root `projectname` directory.
 Navigate to the `dev` directory.
 > 2. Call the following command:

 	$ git clone /path/to/your/project/

-This command creates an exact copy of the Umanity repo, which includes all commits and branches.
-Always develop from this directory by creating separate branches for each major change to the Umanity project.
+This command creates an exact copy of the repo, which includes all commits and branches.
+Always develop from this directory by creating separate branches for each major change to the project.

 > 3. Create a new development branch: